Abhishek-Khot/HappyStay-Easy-Hotel-Booking/README.md

-# WanduerLust - Airbnb-Clone website using technology node.js, Express, MongoDB , Middleware etc.
+# HappyStay - Airbnb-Clone website using technology node.js, Express, MongoDB , Middleware etc.

 Wanderlust is a modern and user-friendly platform for booking and listing vacation rentals, similar to Airbnb.
 It allows users to explore, book, and host stays with ease.